isomerpages/cris-corp/news-and-events/news/_posts/2024-02-06-post-Celebrating International Day of Women and Girls in Science 2024.md

 At ACTRIS, Siew Fong oversees quality control processes and manages a team responsible for assessing product quality through vigorous testing and inspection before release.</p>
-<p>&nbsp;ACTRIS aims to be the national and regional Centre of Excellence
+<p>ACTRIS aims to be the national and regional Centre of Excellence for discovery,
-for discovery, process development and manufacturing of cellular-based therapeutics.
+process development and manufacturing of cellular-based therapeutics.
 In Aug 2023, ACTRIS <a href="https://www.cris.sg/news-and-events/media-releases/230804-actris-cell-therapy-facility/" rel="noopener noreferrer nofollow" target="_blank">opened a 2,000 sqm cell therapy facility</a> to meet the increasing clinical demand for cell and gene therapy (CGT) treatments in Singapore</p>
 <p>Siew Fong emphasises the critical role of quality control in promoting